tggglhhb/condrv-bsod-bug/README.md

 ***The following executables can be potentially destructive, proceed with caution:***

-- bsoduserstartup.exe: places a batch with the path inside in shell:startup (crash at login)
+- bsoduserstartup.exe: places a batch with the path inside in shell:startup ***and reboots*** (crash at login)

-- bsodsystemstartup.exe: places a batch with the path inside in the system startup folder, requires admin rights to create the batch (crash at boot)
+- bsodsystemstartup.exe: places a batch with the path inside in the system startup folder, requires admin rights to create the batch ***and reboots*** (crash at boot)